Boundary Bay Airport

 It is the wish of Ben’s family that this yearly seminar be accorded the importance and stature it demands so that Ben’s legacy is one of improving safety and pilots’ skill sets and situational awareness training.

-The following are regular seminars that are offered throughout year at Pacific Flying Club.
+The following are regular seminars that are offered throughout the year at Pacific Flying Club.
 Seminars on other topics are offered on a less regular basis.
-They are typically 2-3 hours in duration and offered on weekends and some evenings.
+They are typically 2-3 hours in duration and offered on weekends.

 Co-Pilots Course for Non-Pilots

 This is a ground and flight training course for family and friends of pilots wishing to have a greater understanding of flying.
-This course will run one day a week for five weeks from 8am-12noon on Saturday mornings.
 It is meant to enhance the enjoyment of flying by giving the passengers more flying skills and knowledge.
 The goal of this course will be for the student to be able to control the aircraft, navigate back to an airport and safely land the aircraft.

 High Altitude Indoctrination Training